RocketDerp/April14_2025/PostMalala/Adult_Education.md

 Malala the Child got Josseph Campbell's criticism of Levant faiths on the world stage.
 Carl Sagan's techings.

 Metaphor to Metaphor translation:
 Age 14, "You Get What You Give", New Radicals
 "Maybe You've Been Brainwashed Too", Swat Valley Pakistan Taliban, indoctrination.
+When your dreams are being killed by the Taliban Rulers / Toxic Clergy.
 https://www.youtube.com/watch?v=DL7-CKirWZE

 January 2009.
 Professional blogger.